 - We have held sixteen ZOOM events with pro-PR speakers from the New Zealand Greens, from the UK Lib Dems, with academic expert Jeremy Gilbert, and with Labour MP Clive Lewis.
 He is the unofficial leader of pro-PR Labour MPs.
 These meetings are recorded and available on our YouTube channel.

 - We have created and distributed a weekly series of pro-PR memes and distribute them each week in more than 75 Facebook groups, on Twitter and Instagram.

-- We have created a cross party/ no party Facebook group which has become the premier social media location for debate and discussion of PR issues.
+- We have created a cross-party/no-party Facebook group which has become the premier social media location for debate and discussion of PR issues.

 - We have produced a series of provocative and well-researched blogs that we distribute across Facebook, Twitter, and in political publications.

 - At online meetings of Constituency Labour Parties, supporters of GET PR DONE! put forward motions to back proportional representation and to take the motion to Conference 2021.
 Of course, that motion was overwhelmingly popular with Labour Party members, but fell due to the lack of support from key trade unions.
-With new support for PR from major unions, the outcome for Conference 2022 looks very different.
+With new support for PR from major unions, the outcome of Conference 2022 was very different.

 All of these activities have helped to stimulate the growing conversation on PR.
-For these conversations to take place, there needs to be stimulus material and our blogs and memes and online meetings have provide the substance for debate.
+For these conversations to take place, there needs to be stimulus material and our blogs and memes and online meetings have provided the substance for debate.

 OUR CURRENT CAMPAIGNING

 The Labour membership and the key trades unions are in favour of PR now.
 We now need to build the national conversation on PR.
 If PR is perceived as electorally popular, it will be more likely to be adopted as a manifesto pledge.
 We are focusing beyond the Labour Party with our current and future campaigning.